MayeulLaneyrie/cub3d/README.md

 ## by Mayeul Laneyrie & Said Hamizi @42Paris

-This is a tiny raycasting demo, based on the 42 school minilibx library (which btw is a useless piece of s@#$ that should have gone away from usage in the school cursus, but nevermind...).
+This is a tiny raycasting demo, based on the 42 school minilibx library (which is a not-so-good piece of software which usage is mandatory for students at 42, which is quite sad, but whatever).

 ## Usage